matara/webinc_test/README.md

 This is a small problem that we would like you to solve so that we can get an idea of your coding ability.
 Your submission will be run in a clean environment to see if it produces the expected output.
-Please be sure to provide instructions for installing any dependancies.
+Please be sure to provide instructions for installing any dependencies.

 What we look for
 ----------------
 We will be looking at the quality and professionalism of your work.
 In particular we look for clean, well-designed, maintainable code.
 Although this is a rather small task, it should be approached as you would an actual task for a customer.

 When you are finished
 ----------------------
-Please zip and send the entire directory including the .git folder.
+Please commit, zip, and send the entire directory including the .git folder.

 The Problem
 ===========